AdvancedResearchComputing/examples/su2/README.md

 ## How to run
-The following are steps to run our SU2 example on tinkercliffs using the a100 gpus.
+The following are steps to run our SU2 example.
 This will give you access to all examples in our GitHub repo.
 Run these commands once you have logged into a cluster.
 Before you submit your batch script, you will need to change the account name to the account you have access to.
 This name can be found in your [ColdFront account](https://coldfront.arc.vt.edu/).
 ```
 git clone https://github.com/AdvancedResearchComputing/examples.git